AdenC123/OurBoARd/README.md

 # OurBoARd
+Post your photos onto an AR bulletin board for everyone to see! 🖼️

-Won Honourable mention for the Community & Connection Track AND Best Beginner Hack at NWHacks 2024 🎉
+Won Honourable mention for the Community & Connection Track AND Best Beginner Hack at NWHacks 2024. 🏆

 ## API Specification
 Uses simple specification from [JSend](https://github.com/omniti-labs/jsend?tab=readme-ov-file#so-how-does-it-work).